What is foster care?

 Throughout the Bible, the word “orphan” refers to a child needing the protection and provision of a family.
 Children in foster care need the protection and provision of a family; often temporarily while their parents work to rebuild a healthy environment and sometimes through adoption when family reunification is not possible.

-Why should a church seek to be A foster adoption friendly CHURCH?
+Why should a church seek to be A james 1.27 CHURCH?

 Christians are instructed to care for children in need of family.
 Because these children have experienced trauma, grief and loss, parenting requires extraordinary spiritual, emotional and physical efforts.
 Adults and children in these families need church to be a safe place where they can find support, hope and healing.